Staff security and monitoring employees

 Policies on monitoring the use of electronic communications

-A workplace policy on electronic communications should cover use of email, internet access and web usage, social media, telephone, mobile phone and fax.
+A workplace policy on electronic communications should cover the use of email, internet access and web usage, social media, telephone, mobile phone, and fax.

 The policy should:

 - set out the standards expected for business use

 - state what personal use is allowed and when - eg outside normal working hours

 - cover confidentiality of communications and the purpose and methods of monitoring the use of equipment

 You may wish to instruct staff to mark personal emails as private or personal in the title so that you can try to avoid opening them during monitoring procedures.
 Download social media, email, and internet use section of the Invest NI Employers' Handbook (PDF, 61K).